This post gives you a general idea about the TPC-H benchmark and explains how to run a TPC-H benchmark on Databend.

 Step 3: Load test data to Databend

-to load the test data to Databend.
+This step uses the HTTP API v1/streaming_load to load the test data to Databend.
 More information about this API can be found at https://databend.rs/doc/load-data/local.

 The code below connects to Databend using the Root user.
 Please note that the root user only works when you access Databend from localhost. 您需要创建新用户并授予适当的权限,才能远程连接到Databend。